teyeb/codeFoundrySecondProject/README.md

 # codeFoundrySecondProject
-Simple project to verify understanding of git and github
+Simple project to verify understanding of git and github.